resilmesh2/CASM/cve_connector/README.md

 Required packages are specified in `setup.py` and they will be installed when one of following installation methods is used.
 The implementation was prepared for Neo4j database version 5.24.0

+## NVD API KEY
+You need to obtain your NVD REST API key from https://nvd.nist.gov/developers/request-an-api-key.
+We used `name and surname` as `organization name` and `personal use / not listed` as `organization type`.
+The API KEY should be filled into configuration files in [config](../config/config.yaml) and [docker](../docker/config.yaml) folders for cve_connector as nvd_api_key.
+If you encounter any issues, you can try to fill the value also in [config.py](../config.py) as nvd_api_key as a string, i.e., `"<api_key_value>"`.

 ## Usage

 CVE connector can be run locally.
-You need to obtain your NVD REST API key from https://nvd.nist.gov/developers/request-an-api-key.
-We used `name and surname` as `organization name` and `personal use / not listed` as `organization type`.
-The API KEY should be filled into [config.py](cve_config.py) as api_key as a string, i.e., `"<api_key_value>"`.

 The easiest way to use CVE connector is to use [compose.yml](../compose.yml) and instructions from the [README.md](../README.md) for the whole CASM repository.
 The CVE connector is created as one of containers and its workflows are added to temporal automatically.
 They are executed each two hours by default.